Speaker wire seems like such a dull subject, right?

 Then, it just needs to be well-made with a copper conductor.

-While you can solder these connectors in place, most will just screw on and are perfectly acceptable.
+While you can solder these connectors in place, most will screw on and are perfectly acceptable.

 OFC stands for Oxygen-free Copper.

-The copper that is regularly used for electrical purposes (C11000) has a purity of 99.9%.
-OFC has a purity of 99.95%.
+Well, first, consider that the copper regularly used for electrical purposes (C11000) has a purity of 99.9%.
+And OFC has a purity of 99.95%.

 Will that extra 0.05% actually make a difference to the sound coming from your speakers?